9ft6/coins_farm/README.md

 3. **Settings**:
    1. add telegram bot token to ```env/.env``` as you can see in ```env/.env.example```
    2. add default user telegram ids to ```data/users/admins``` or ```data/users/users``` files
-   3. Create a directory named accounts/ in the root of the project and add files with game slugs (bloom, hamster_kombat).
+   3. Create a directory named accounts/ in the root of the project and add files with game slugs (blum, hamster_kombat).
 Learn more at game module pages.

 4. **Run the local account server in one terminal**: